 We use a simple citrus vinaigrette for zip, nuts for crunch and creamy avocado for a contrasting texture.
 Quick, easy and beautiful.

 The salad only takes 10-15 minutes to put together and pairs beautifully with any protein or vegetarian dish.
+I find it a perfect way to lighten up a heavy meal.

 Bonus – the salad is vegan, dairy free and gluten free.
 And, as always, there are lots of variations and substitutes you can use to tailor it to your preferences and the ingredients you have on hand.